$45.01 - $73.79 Hourly

 Registered Nurse 2 On Call (RN2-OC)

-The Department of Corrections (DOC) is seeking highly motivated and qualified individuals to take on the dynamic role of Registered Nurse within the Health Services Division at the Stafford Creek Corrections Center (SCCC) located in Aberdeen, WA.
+The Department of Corrections is seeking a highly motivated and qualified Registered Nurse for an on-call position at the Stafford Creek Corrections Center located in Aberdeen, WA.

 Registered Nurses will receive shift differential in the amount of two dollars and fifty cents ($2.50) per hour for evening shift and night shift work.
 Employees may also qualify for one or both of these supplemental shift premiums in addition to the above.